deNBI/cloud-user-docs/wiki/cloud_admin/identity_provider.md

 By participating in the DFN you are free to decide whether your identity provider should be also referenced by eduGAIN.
 Any conditions that must be met by the provider are listed on the [dfn eduGAIN page](https://wiki.aai.dfn.de/de:edugain#edugain_interfederation)

-## Step 3:
+## Step 3: Elixir

 ELIXIR unites Europe`s leading life science organisations and offers for services and identity providers an authentification and authorisation infrastructure (Elixir-AAI).
 The infrastructure offers participating services and identity providers additional functionality like group management or a dataset authorisation system.
 The de.NBI Cloud is fully integrated with Elixir AAI.
 A user can use his university account to access the cloud and any other service provided by de.NBI Cloud.
+Elixir lists all idenity providers on a [test page](https://perun.elixir-czech.cz/attribute-check/).
+If your identity provider is not listed you can contact Elixir AAI support (aai-contact@elixir-europe.org).

 ## Further Reading